yvesh/mac-os-joomla-dev/pear.md

 # PEAR - PHP Extension and Application Repository

-PEAR is still one of the most used package managers (Like CPAN for Perl) for PHP.
+PEAR is a package managers (Like CPAN for Perl) for PHP.

 ### Installation